 This is different for each of us, depending on where we live!
 For my family, our major geographic features include rivers that flow into the Great Lakes.
 And the city where we live was first settled at one of those intersections of river and lake.

-In Steiner’s lecture, he uses the Alps as the example and the major geographic feature for teachers to explore in that first Waldorf School in Stuttgart, Germany.
+In Steiner’s lecture, he uses the Alps as an example and the major geographic feature for teachers to explore in that first Waldorf School in Stuttgart, Germany.
 He then goes on to describe the introduction of mountains and villages and valleys, describing how we want to give children a picture of this interaction between humans and the natural resources of the land we live on.
 He describes the soil and rocks and crops that might grow.
 And the agricultural inventions.

 When you are telling the children about the links between agriculture and mans way of life, do not miss the opportunity of giving them a clear picture of a plough and a harrow in connection with the geographical picture.
 Let them also imitate some of the things you tell them, perhaps in the form of a little plaything or a piece of artistic work.
 This will give them skills and will fit them for taking their places properly in life later on.
 And if you could even make little ploughs and let them cultivate the school garden, if they could be allowed to cut with small sickles or mow with small scythes, this would establish a good contact with life.
 Far more important than dexterity is the soul contact made between the life of the child and the life of the world.